JTdevelop/FastTime/README.md

 ### List of aesthetic/cosmetic improvements that would improve FastTime
 * A GUI and Color Style Overhaul
+* A Graph representation of past fasts that can be filtered by timeline. e.g.(week, month, year)
 * Better Implementation of Material Design
 * More User Friendly Displays.
 * Animation Transitions between the fragments.